AdaCore/RecordFlux/doc/Language-Reference.md

 #### Static Semantics

 A derived message type derives its specification from a base type.
-Type refinements of the base type do not apply to the derived message.
+Type refinements of a base message type are not inherited by the derived message type.

 #### Example